 - students who must withdraw during a semester for health reasons and therefore require an additional semester.

-Students may apply for a ninth-semester of financial aid after completing their fourth semester of college but before the end of their sixth semester.
+Students may apply for a ninth-semester of financial aid by submitting a letter of appeal to the Financial Aid Office.
 The successful candidate will demonstrate strong academic potential for completion of his or her DePauw educational plans.
 In addition, the course of study complete to that point must conform to the academic advice given by both faculty advisors and the Dean of Student Life regarding scheduling and the order of classes.
-If special circumstances arise during the seventh semester a late application may be considered.
+Appeals must be received before the end of the sixth semester; however, late applications may be considered if there are extenuating circumstances.

 Scholarship Note: Merit Awards will not be continued for the ninth semester.
 Only students with need-based financial aid packages will be considered for aid based upon demonstrated financial need.